-Similar to the processes identified under labour relations or professional practice, when a workplace hazard or safety concern is raised, the first step in finding a resolution is to speak to the immediate supervisor/manager (low level resolution).
-However, regardless of whether the incident is resolved or not, an Incident Report should be filed with the Employer and the OH&S Committee, as the incident may also prompt the filing of a WSR or WCB claim.
+Similar to the processes identified under labour relations or professional practice, when a workplace hazard or safety concern is raised, the first step is to speak to the immediate supervisor/manager (low-level resolution).
+However, regardless of whether the incident is resolved, an Incident Report should be filed with the Employer and the OH&S Committee, as the incident may also prompt the filing of a WSR or WCB claim.

-It is important for all Employees to be familiar with their Employer’s/facility’s process for reporting and/or documenting an incident.
+All Employees need to be familiar with their Employer’s/facility’s process for reporting and/or documenting an incident.

 Parallel Course of Action

-Depending on the situation, an incident may require one, two or all three processes being triggered in an effort to adequately address the matter.
+Depending on the situation, an incident may trigger one, two or three processes to adequately address the matter.